Azonto Ghost

 Azonto Ghost is a Ghanaian movie that features Liwin as the main character.
 In the movie he was killed by his sibling because their dad left a large chunk of his inheritance for him.
-His ghost hunted them and killed them one after the other.
-When he was alive he loves to dance Azonto.
+His ghost haunted them and killed them one after the other.
+When he was alive, he loves to dance Azonto.
 So anytime he launches an attack on any of his relatives he has to dance first.